 Chefs are pretty accessible in Lexington and you're likely to find them chatting with customers about their meals.
 Look for Southern fare served with Southern hospitality, where the chefs are inspired by what's local and fresh.
 From the cocktails to the entrees to the made-from-scratch desserts, it’s all home-grown and original.

 At longtime hot-spot Southern Inn, the menu offers spiffed-up favorites from across the south.
 Creative food pairings drive the menus at Haywood’s and TAPS, both found in The Georges.
 At TAPS, the Buffalo Creek burger with pimiento cheese is plate-licking good.
 Local specialties include the sirloin steak from Buffalo Creek and shrimp with Wade's Mill cheese grits.

 Authentic Italian cuisine takes the spotlight at Rocca’s, where the breezy patio overlooks the action on Main Street.
-Look for modern Latin fare at his casual eatery Mano Taqueria, where the burritos are stuffed with local meats and local produce.
+Look for modern Latin fare at casual eatery Mano Taqueria, where the burritos are stuffed with local meats and local produce.
 Seven homemade hot sauces line the counter.
-Another quick and tasty option is Kind Roots Cafe, specializing in all-natural vegan and vegetarian meals.
+Another quick and tasty option is Blue Phoenix Cafe, specializing in all-natural vegan and vegetarian meals.

 Tastes are richer on Lexington menus because the fruits and vegetables served are picked when ripe, not earlier, because they don't have far to travel.
 This homegrown produce sports an array of colors and shapes because it's not mass-engineered for conformity.